ElazarK/content-docs/playbooks/Intezer_Analyze_by_hash.md

-Analyze the given file hash on Intezer Analyze and enrich the file reputation.
+Analyzes the given file hash on Intezer Analyze and enriches the file reputation.
 Supports SHA256, SHA1, and MD5.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.